-ER Studio Data Architect has an enhanced user interface that is similar to Microsoft Windows with intuitive icons.
+ER/Studio Data Architect has an enhanced user interface that is similar to Microsoft Windows with intuitive icons.

-- 1. You can dock toolbars anywhere in the ER Studio Data Architect user interface. - 2.
-The name of the active model, with or without the full path to the file, can be displayed on the title bar of the main application window.
+- 1. You can dock toolbars anywhere in the ER/Studio Data Architect user interface. - The name of the active model, with or without the full path to the file, can be displayed on the title bar of the main application window.
 This is an option you can set in Tools > Options > Application > Application Defaults. - 3.
-ER Studio Data Architect displays the active model in bold type, so that you can easily see which model or submodel you are working on. - 4.
-The Data Model tab of the Data Model Explorer displays indexes, relationships, and attributes as separate nodes. - 5.
-The Data Model tab of the Data Model Explorer displays schema objects like packages, procedures, functions, materialized views, auxiliary tables, and triggers as separate nodes. - 6.
-The Overview Window lets you navigate large Data Models. - 7.
-The Zoom Window helps you focus on the details of a specific area of a large, reduced diagram.
+ER/Studio Data Architect displays the active model in bold type, so that you can easily see which model or submodel you are working on. - 4.
+The Data Model tab of the Data Model Explorer displays indexes, relationships, and attributes as separate nodes.